 Many environmental activists are celebrating; predictably, opponents of climate action are warning of grave economic costs.
 The real impact is less, and less immediate, than many suspect.
 If the targeted emissions are reduced by the target percentage, then overall US greenhouse gas emissions from industrial, household and transportation sources, will decline by roughly 10% over 20 years.

 On Saturday, Nov.
-12, 2011, I had the great privilege of delivering the Building a Green Economy talk at the … Continue reading Building a Green Economy – presented at Corning Energy Conference
+12, 2011, I had the great privilege of delivering the Building a Green Economy talk at the Energy Security conference in Corning, New York.
+I had the added privilege of headlining the conference with the great Bill McKibben, whose work organizing millions to raise their voices for responsible energy and climate policy … Continue reading Building a Green Economy – presented at Corning Energy Conference

 We need a system of cooperative public-private infrastructure financing, a national infrastructure bank.
-But we also need to use that … Continue reading Blueprint for a Renewable Energy Infrastructure Bank
+But we also need to use that fabric of cooperative investment and output to foster specific areas of major improvement to our national economy.
+The model could be replicated across the world, but the US is uniquely positioned to deploy this solution … Continue reading Blueprint for a Renewable Energy Infrastructure Bank

 Carbon → Fee → Dividend → Simple